Leptospirosis is a disease which can affect animals and humans, caused by infection with bacteria called Leptospira.

 - Rarely, through breeding or if a pregnant female passes the infection through the placenta to her puppies.

-- comes into contact with rodents, farm animals (particularly pigs or cattle) or other dogs that may be infected
+- comes into contact with rodents or wildlife (including hunting rodents or other animals), farm animals (particularly pigs or cattle), or other dogs that may be infected.

 - is in an area with a warm climate and lots of rain (as Leptospira bacteria are more common in these areas)